openstack/neutron-specs/specs/kilo/ipv6-router.rst

 IPv6 Impact
 -----------

-This specification specifies the changes in suport of IPv6 router.
+This specification specifies the changes to support IPv6 router.

 Other Deployer Impact
 ---------------------